-The Behaviour Analytics Lab will be a particular focal point for developing innovative technology to give new insights into biological and behavioural variability and how the human brain works, bringing together academics from across all the faculties in Imperial College including the Departments of Computing, Bioengineering, Medicine, Neuroscience, and Electrical Engineering.
+The Behaviour Analytics Lab is a focal point for developing innovative technology to give new insights into biological and behavioural variability and how the human brain works, bringing together academics from across all faculties at Imperial including the departments of Computing, Bioengineering, Medicine, Neuroscience, and Electrical Engineering.

-Head, Dr. Aldo Faisal, Dept. of Bioengineering & Dept. of Computing
+Head, Aldo Faisal, Department of Bioengineering and of Computing

-Dr Faisal is a Senior Lecturer in Neurotechnology (US equivalent: Associate Professor, tenured) jointly at the Dept. of Bioengineering and the Dept. of Computing at Imperial College London.
-He is also Associate Group Head at the MRC Clinical Sciences Center (Hammersmith Hosptial) and is affiliated facultyat the Gatsby Computational Neuroscience Unit (University College London).
+Aldo Faisal is professor in Neurotechnology jointly at the departments of Bioengineering and Computing at Imperial.
+He is also Associate Group Head at the MRC Clinical Sciences Center (Hammersmith Hosptial) and is affiliated faculty at the Gatsby Computational Neuroscience Unit (University College London).